MALBA: Building

 The museum design was made through an open call contest; 450 proposals from 45 countries were presented.
 The selection was made by an international jury of architects, and the first prize was awarded to three young Argentinian architects: Gaston Atelman, Martin Fourcade and Alfredo Tapia.
 The building project was executed by AFT Architects, an Argentine architectural firm.
 In 1998, Costantini began construction on a large plot on Avenida Figueroa Alcorta.

 Collection

 Among the collection's highlights is Frida Kahlo's Autorretrato con chango y loro (1942), which in 1995 cost Costantini $3.2 million and which set the record price for Kahlo at the time.
 Other notable works in the collection include Abaporu (1928) by Tarsila do Amaral, bought in 1995 for almost $1.5 million; Baile en Tehuantepec (1928) by Diego Rivera, for which Costantini paid $15.7 million at Phillips in 2016; and La Grande Dame (The Cat Woman, 1951), a sculpture by Leonora Carrington purchased for $11.3 million in 2024.

+In December 2025, it was announced that the MALBA had acquired the Daros Latinamerica Collection, comprising 1,233 works by 117 artists, previously based in Zurich.
+The acquisition significantly expanded MALBA’s holdings of post-1950 Latin American art and was accompanied by plans to enlarge the museum’s facilities to accommodate the collection.